jackykh/interview-records/README.md

 # Interview Record

 A modern web application for tracking job interviews and managing the interview process.
-Built with React and TypeScript, this application helps you keep track of your job interviews, monitor response times, and manage your job search process effectively.
+This application helps you keep track of your job interviews, monitor response times, and manage your job search process effectively.

 ## Features